pranayspeed/pranayspeed.github.io/about.md

 ---

 <p class="message">
-  I am a Robotics Graduate student at University at Buffalo.
-My interests are Robot Perception, Path Planning and Artificial Intelligence.
+  I'm a Ph.D. student at the University at Buffalo working with <a href="https://cse.buffalo.edu/faculty/kdantu/">Dr. Karthik Dantu</a> at <a href="https://droneslab.github.io/">DRONES Lab</a>.
+My research focuses on building robust perception and planning systems for autonomous robots operating in unstructured environments.
 </p>